Smeneses-analytics/fraud-detection-portfolio/README.md

 Production-grade SQL queries, fraud terminology documentation, and operational case studies for fraud detection in BNPL (Buy Now Pay Later) environments.

+## Disclaimer

+This portfolio is an independent learning project developed for educational purposes and professional skill demonstration.

+All content — including SQL queries, fraud terminology documentation, detection logic, and observed patterns — reflect publicly available concepts and industry-standard frameworks in fraud detection.
+The SQL queries operate on a self-created PostgreSQL database with synthetic data designed specifically for learning purposes; they do not reference, replicate, or derive from any real organization's data, systems, or internal processes.

+Nothing in this repository represents proprietary information, internal procedures, operational data, customer information, or official positions of any current or past employer.
+All examples, patterns, and observations are illustrative and generalized from publicly documented fraud typologies in the BNPL and financial services industry.

 ## About

 This portfolio reflects hands-on work developed during my transition from